flashbots/mev-research/FRP-AI-auction-decision.md

 created: <date created on, in yyyy-mm-dd format>
 ---

-# Auction decison using AI
+# Auction decison using AI (Deep learning approach to Flashbots auctions)

 Follow this template for new research proposals, removing this text and replacing the *Flashbots Research Proposal Template* title with your proposal's own.
 Open a pull request to submit your proposal, using an abbreviated title in the filename (`proposal-short_title.md`), and put the file under the `FRPs` folder.